Constitution

 C) Rights and Restrictions

-2) Neither the University nor any system to which the University belongs shall employ their institutional powers to limit or infringe upon these rights.
+2) Neither the University nor any system to which the University belongs shall employ institutional powers to limit or infringe upon these rights.

 4) Academic Rights

-a) To encourage free discussion and inquiry, students shall be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion.
+a) To encourage free discussion and inquiry, students shall be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment on matters of opinion.

 b) Student performance shall be evaluated solely on an academic basis.

-e) Student creators shall reserve their rights to their own intellectual property.
+e) Student creators shall retain the rights to their own intellectual property.

 6) Privacy Rights